kubernetes/website/docs/setup/independent/troubleshooting-kubeadm.md

 If you're using flannel as the pod network inside vagrant, then you will have to specify the default interface name for flannel.

 Vagrant typically assigns two interfaces to all VMs.
-The first, for which all hosts are assigned the IP address 10.0.2.15, is for external traffic that gets NATed.
+The first, for which all hosts are assigned the IP address `10.0.2.15`, is for external traffic that gets NATed.

 This may lead to problems with flannel.
 By default, flannel selects the first interface on a host.
 This leads to all hosts thinking they have the same public IP address.
-To prevent this issue, pass the --iface eth1 flag to flannel so that the second interface is chosen.
+To prevent this issue, pass the `--iface eth1` flag to flannel so that the second interface is chosen.